Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 It's our way of inspecting the call stack.
 We can then add the caller to the list of observers.
 Afterwards, `caller` gets unset and the reactive effect is set up.
-This whole process only works that easily because JavaScript is single-threaded and `caller` can't be changed by any parallel thread during the `effect` function.
+This whole process only works because JavaScript is single-threaded, and `caller` can't be changed by any parallel thread during the `effect` function.

 This rudimentary implementation also explains why an explicit read operation inside an effect is necessary.
 Without it, no subscribing would happen.